-Marshall has appeared as a soloist with the Minnesota Orchestra in performances of Dietter’s Concerto for Two Bassoons in 2008, reprising the work in subsequent seasons, most recently in November 2014.
+Marshall has appeared as a soloist with the Minnesota Orchestra in performances of Dietter’s Concerto for Two Bassoons in 2008, reprising the work in subsequent seasons.
 An active chamber musician, he also performs regularly on the Minnesota Orchestra’s Chamber Music series offerings.
 He has performed as a soloist with the Bloomington and Mankato symphonies.
 He has appeared with the Boston Symphony and Pops, the Los Angeles Philharmonic and the National Symphony, and has participated in numerous music festivals, including Tanglewood, Pacific and Spoleto.
 As a clinician, he has led master classes and sectionals for many universities as well as community and youth orchestras.

 Marshall was a recipient of a McKnight Fellowship for Performing Musicians in 2009.